 Talent Dynamics is a leading intrapersonal profiling tool used by more than 500,000 leaders and businesspeople around the world to build trust and flow.
 The Talent Dynamics test was created by Robert James Hamilton and is based on the Chinese I Ching philosophy.
 This ancient divination text also served as the inspiration for Carl Jung’s personality archetypes developed in the early 20th century.

-Ken’s 3 Quick Tips on how to Motivate Your Team Members
+Ken’s 3 Quick Tips On How to Improve Your LinkedIn Presence

 In a world where a single tweet can become breaking news, social media influences us all.
 Whether you enthusiastically engage on every new platform or choose to eschew social media engagement, there’s no denying how much it has changed the ways we live and work.
 LinkedIn might seem like one more social network on its surface, on par with Facebook and Instagram, but with a professional tilt.
 While the map of LinkedIn might resemble other social media, the terrain couldn’t be more different.
 If you’re interested in how to improve your LinkedIn presence, the first step is to check if your methods fit the medium.